camunda/camunda-docs/docs/components/best-practices/operations/securing-camunda-c7.md

 ### Securing Camunda Run

-The Camunda Run distributions aim for easy configuration and thus provides a very easy way for common security problems, see this [blog post](https://camunda.com/blog/2021/05/what-you-should-know-about-using-camunda-platform-run-in-production/).
+The Camunda Run distributions aim for easy configuration and thus provides a very easy way for common security problems, refer to this [blog post](https://camunda.com/blog/2021/05/what-you-should-know-about-using-camunda-platform-run-in-production/).

 ### Securing your web application container